DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5341959
 ```

 Let's look at the above model.
 My first impression is that the goal coefficients are correct - home team goals increase the log odds (since the result is based on the home team) while away goals hurt the chances of a home win.
-While away goals was not statistically significant when every variable was included, it is now significant since there are only 2 variables included in this model.
+While away goals were not statistically significant when every variable was included, it is now significant since there are only 2 variables included in this model.
 Once the model was run, I first looked at the recall - which is a whopping 91.68% when we look at the number of "W"s predicted correctly!
 Of course, having a high recall for "W"s means that I have an extremely low recall for "L" (about 9.7%).
 When looking at the precision of "W"s, it was only 53.7%.
 When looking at the whole accuracy for the model, I only was able to correctly predict 53.42% (I can guess games much better than that rate).

 <b> Best Linear Model? </b>

-After experimenting with what variables I think should be in the regression and what variables should not be, I believe I came up with the best possible linear model with the data I have.
+After experimenting with which variables I think should be in the regression and which variables should not be, I believe I came up with the best possible linear model with the data I have.
 I'll note that most of the core stats was able to stay in the model - which includes goals, shots, corsi, hits, blocked shots, differential, wins, points, save %, and shooting %.
-The surpirse variables that also stayed include empty net goals and penalty minutes - which makes me glad that I was able to decipher out the empty net goals with my web scraper and create a separate column.
+The surprise variables that also stayed include empty net goals and penalty minutes - which makes me glad that I was able to decipher out the empty net goals with my web scraper and create a separate column.
 PDO, which is save % + shooting %, was able to stay in the model as long as it could - but ultimately, it was the last variable removed to get the best accuracy possible.
-I'll also note that all of my "against" variables, such as goals against, shots against, didn't have much weight in the logistic regresion, but I'm still hoping these will come in handy when I move on to the SVM and ANN models.
+I'll also note that all of my "against" variables, such as goals against, shots against, didn't have much weight in the logistic regression, but I'm still hoping these will come in handy when I move on to the SVM and ANN models.

 Here is the best linear logistic model I can create with this data set:

 ```
 > summary(logistic)